-Yorkshire’s universities boost growth by making £2.9bn GVA contribution each year to the region’s economy and play a critical role in generating jobs, creating innovation and driving enterprise.
+Contribute £2.9bn each year to the region’s economy and play a critical role in generating jobs, creating innovation, talent, and enterprise and driving productivity.

 In 2017/18 £1.8bn was generated within the universities themselves, with the remainder in the supply chain and through expenditure of staff and students.

-The total capital investment from HEIs in Yorkshire in the same years was £324m, helping to support local regeneration and capacity building in our region.
+Invest £324 million in capital assets annually, helping to support local regeneration and capacity building in our region.